By Emma Stanton, Staff Writer

 A special Fall Festival will occur at the President Calvin Coolidge Historic site in Plymouth Notch on Saturday, Oct.
 4 from 10 a.m. to 4 p.m.
 Visitors are invited to witness cider pressings, sample a variety of heritage apples, take a wagon ride, play croquet, and pet the sheep that reside on the premises.

 These family-friendly activities are included in a general admission ticket.
 Tickets are available for individuals or for a bundled family pass.
 Should attendees choose to stay for lunch, the Plymouth Fire Department will be on site serving up Chicken BBQ diners as part of their annual fundraiser.
+More information can be found at historicsites.vermont.gov/event/fall-festival-and-chicken-bbq.

 Fall for Brownsville (Oct.
 4)